How to Deal with Android Size Alerts

 - You can usually find the before and after revs in the roll commit message (example)

-- Note that you may need to click through the link for the list of changes in order to find the actual first commit hash and use that one instead since some rollers (including v8) use extra commits for tagging not in master.
+- You may need to click through for the list of changes to find the actual first commit hash since some rollers (e.g. v8's) use an extra commit for tagging.
 In the linked example

 BEFORE_GIT_REV would actually be